 The Business Rate Supplements Act 2009 gives councils and the Greater London Authority (GLA) the power to levy a supplement (a BRS) on business rates in order to finance part of the Crossrail project.

-Crossrail will provide a new railway across London connecting the outer suburbs and Heathrow to the West End, the City and Canary Wharf.
+Crossrail is providing a new railway line (Elizabeth Line) across London connecting the outer suburbs and Heathrow to the West End, the City and Canary Wharf.